Certain types of electrical equipment must be regularly inspected and tested by a competent person when used in a hostile environment.

 The record may be in the form of a tag attached to the electrical equipment tested.

-The draft code of practice Managing electrical risks at the workplace provides more information on inspection and testing of electrical equipment.
+Managing electrical risks at the workplace: Code of practice provides more information on inspection and testing of electrical equipment.

 The Electrical equipment risk assessment checklist was developed under the previous OHS legislation and provides some relevant content.
 It will be updated soon to reflect the new WHS legislation.